branaway/Japid/readme.txt

 * Version History:

+2012/7/11: V0.9.4.4:
+	1. new feature: added evictJapidResultCache() in JapidController for invalidate a cached result of a Japid invoke action.

 2012/7/5: V0.9.4.3:
 	1. improvement: "play japid:xxx" commands now take additional path, thanks to Słowikowski:
 			"play japid:regen path_to_an_application"